llcnt/lip6_research/README.md

 To insert a compression module (witout buffer) in between vgg layers, run the following :

 	python info_flow_eval.py 100 29 64 512 1
- (it runs for 100 epochs, with a 1 weight, and use a codebook of size (64, 512) inserted after the layer 29)
+ (it runs for 100 epochs, with a 1 weight, and uses a codebook of size (64, 512) inserted after the layer 29)

+To insert a compression module (witout buffer) in between vgg layers, with a pretrained VGG where layers are frozen except for compression module, run the following :

+	python pretrained_vgg_compression.py 100 29 64 512 1000 2e-4
+ (it runs for 100 epochs, with a learning rate of 2e-4, with a 1000 weight, and uses a codebook of size (64, 512) inserted after the layer 29)

+To insert a compression module (witout buffer) in between vgg layers, without any pretraining, run the following :

+	python vgg_compression.py 100 29 64 512 1000 2e-4
+ (it runs for 100 epochs, with a learning rate of 2e-4, with a 1000 weight, and uses a codebook of size (64, 512) inserted after the layer 29)